Nepal heads to surprise election next year after PM loses ground

 The move plunges the Himalayan country, which has seen revolving-door governance since street protests restored multi-party democracy in 1990, into political turmoil as it battles the coronavirus pandemic.

+Seven ministers stepped down, including the tourism head, citing Oli’s decision to go against the “popular mandate” given to them in the 2017 general election.
+Protesters burned effigies of him in various parts of the capital Kathmandu.

-President Bidhya Devi Bhandari’s office said in a statement the next vote will be held on April 30 and May 10, as recommended by the cabinet following an emergency meeting.
+President Bidhya Devi Bhandari’s office said in a statement that the April 30 and May 10 voting dates were recommended by Oli’s cabinet following an emergency meeting.

-Oli, 68, pushed for a fresh mandate after the ruling Nepal Communist Party (NCP) accused him of sidelining his party in government decisions and appointments.
-He had led an alliance with former Maoist rebels to a landslide victory in 2017.
+Oli, 68, pushed for a fresh mandate after his Nepal Communist Party (NCP) accused him of sidelining his party in government decisions and appointments.
+He had led an alliance with former Maoist rebels to a landslide win in the last vote.

 “The prime minister has lost the majority in the parliamentary party, central committee and the secretariat of the party,” said Bishnu Rijal, an NCP central committee member.